Twins manager Rocco Baldelli prepares for 'ramp up'

 "There's are things that still remain to be figured out on the league level," Falvey said when asked about the fate of the 2020 minor league season.
 "I would say at the present, our focus is on controlling how we develop our own players for as long as we need to."

-Twins players have been working out on their own for about ten weeks, with head trainer Michael Salazar, director of strength and conditioning Ian Kadish and their staffs checking in with them through Zoom and facetiae to track their progress.
+Twins players have been working out on their own for about 10 weeks, with head trainer Michael Salazar, director of strength and conditioning Ian Kadish and their staffs checking in with them through Zoom and FaceTime to track their progress.

 Or they could wait for someone like designated hitter Nelson Cruz to broadcast another one of his workouts on Instagram, which he did during the early days of the shutdown.